Valks-Bots/partner-bot/.github/README.md

 </div>

 <p align="center">Partner bot is a discord bot that uses discord-js and sqlite to automate partnerships in the big community of discord.
-When you bump your advertisement, the bot sends it to every guild that has the bot setup with a configurable cooldown.
+The bot sends your advert to every guild that has the bot setup with a configurable cooldown when you use the bump command.
 This bot has only been tested on a total of 4 servers, issues may arise if the bot has to handle 100 or more servers all sending messages between each other simultaneously.
 This project has been discontinued.
+If this bot was helpful to you consider giving me credit by <a href="https://github.com/valkyrienyanko">linking back to my GitHub profile page</a>.
   <br><br><br>
 </p>